But, fear not, this addiction comes with a blender load of positive benefits.

 So, I ask you, “What’s your perfect blend?”

 In high demand as a spokesperson, presenter, and recipe developer, Tess collaborates with leading food and lifestyle brands.
-Collaborating with leading food and lifestyle brands, Tess is the global spokesperson for KitchenAid blenders, ambassador for Massel broths, and has presented videos for Sprouts Market, Silk, So Delicious, Earthbound Farm, Vega, Driscoll's, KitchenIQ, and others.
+Collaborating with leading food and lifestyle brands, Tess is the global ambassador for KitchenAid blenders, and has presented videos and developed recipes for Williams-Sonoma, Sprouts Market, Silk, So Delicious, Earthbound Farm, Vega, Driscoll's, KitchenIQ, Massel, and others.

-She and her healthy fast food have been featured in the L.A Times, Washington Post, InStyle, Real Simple, Prevention, Family Circle, Vegetarian Times, FootNetwork.com, Shape.com, Glamour.com, Yahoo.com, Parents.com, among other publications around the world.
+She and her healthy fast food have been featured in the L.A Times, Washington Post, InStyle, Real Simple, Prevention, Shape, Glamour, Family Circle, Vegetarian Times, VegNews, FootNetwork.com, the Today Show, FOX, and many others.

 Away from the blender, Tess enjoys a diverse performance career.
 She has toured internationally with acclaimed theater productions, worked in film and TV, and lent her voice to commercial campaigns, audiobooks, and popular videogame characters.

 She lives in Los Angeles.